MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 - AutomaticForward: Messages automatically forwarded to an alternative recipient (by Exchange, not by auto-forwarding rules that users configure in Outlook on the web or Outlook).
 - AutomaticReply: Out of office (OOF) messages configured by the user.
 - Calendaring: Meeting requests and responses.
 - Encrypted: Encrypted messages.
-This is meant to detect S/MIME
+This is meant to detect S/MIME.
 - PermissionControlled: Messages that have specific permissions configured.
-This is meant for RMS protected messages
+This is meant for RMS-protected messages.
 - ReadReceipt: Read receipts.
 - Signed: Digitally signed messages.